jju/stubbl/01-gcvi-01-gh.md

 Now there's word that another BludBol league is starting up in Stacksburg.
 Some of the other old-era teams that had been left out of this tournament are organizing to play for the "real" green cup.

-The team you're following is 2-1-4 but [[Daividh]] is second in the MVP race with 29 SPP.
+The team you're following is 2-1-4 but [[daividh]] is second in the MVP race with 29 SPP.
 What now?

 > Keep watching the Hounds on the EDS.->[[01-gcvi-08-gh]]
 > Choose a different team to follow.->[[01-gcvi-08-teamselect]]